jhanekom27/rune_forge/README.md

   use: default
   implementations:
     default:
+      class_kwargs:
         paramX: "world"

 service3:
   use: default
   implementations:
     default:
+      class_kwargs:
         paramY: "!"
 ```

-Each Rune specifies:

-- The implementation to use (`use:`).
-- Constructor parameters.
-- Dependencies via `depends_on`.
+Each top-level key (e.g., `service1`) defines a Rune.
+Inside each Rune:

+- `use:` specifies which implementation under `implementations:` should be used when this Rune is summoned.
+- `implementations:` is a dictionary where each key is an implementation name (e.g., `concrete1`, `default`).
+  - Inside each implementation:
+    - `class:` (Optional) The full Python path to the implementation class (e.g., `my_module.MyClass`).
+This is needed if the class isn't registered using `@inscribe`.
+    - `depends_on:` (Optional) A dictionary mapping constructor argument names to the keys of other Runes they depend on.
+    - Any other keys (like `param1`, `paramX`, `paramY` in the example) are treated as keyword arguments (`class_kwargs`) passed to the implementation's constructor.

 ### 4. Build and Summon Services from the Grimoire